Kiswelrg/Cretue/README.md

 search for grades by semester or from the beginning of your uni (of anyone also).

+search for a certain course to see the grade how everyone ended up with to get a better perspective of whether it is a High-Score course for you to dive in for your GPA. (using a course number and a semeseter).

 serach for students by its student id or name, by name you'll get multiple results.
 This part is realized by scraping through jwgl.ouc.edu.cn's database using a BFS algorithm included in the project, which unfornately I've lost the database backup.

 feel free to work on this project to bring it back to life again!